1st Year

 - Poetic and dramatic reading

-- Reading in verses and prose
+- Reading in verse and prose

-- Technical reading exercises
+- Spontaneous reading

-MOVEMENT TECHNIQUES
+PHYSICAL TRAINING / MOVEMENT TECHNIQUES

 PHYSICAL TRAINING